jamespeapen/journals/src/epigenetics/interplay_between_cancer_genome_epigenome.md

 ### Disruption of differentiation and development

-Polycomb repressors mark genes differentiation and development regulator genes depending on that cells trajectory.
+Polycomb repressors mark differentiation and development regulator genes depending on that cells trajectory.
 These genes tend to be hypermethylated in their CpG islands during proliferation, ageing and malignant transformation.
 Cancer cells also show silencing of differentiation genes.
 This